Chain Cache AdapterEdit this page

 This adapter allows combining any number of the other available cache adapters.
 Cache items are fetched from the first adapter containing them and cache items are saved to all the given adapters.
 This exposes a simple and efficient method for creating a layered cache.

-The ChainAdapter must be provided an array of adapters and optionally a maximum cache lifetime as its constructor arguments:
+The ChainAdapter must be provided an array of adapters and optionally a default cache lifetime as its constructor arguments:

-use Symfony\Component\Cache\Adapter\ChainAdapter; $cache = new ChainAdapter( // The ordered list of adapters used to fetch cached items array $adapters, // The max lifetime of items propagated from lower adapters to upper ones $maxLifetime = 0 );
+use Symfony\Component\Cache\Adapter\ChainAdapter; $cache = new ChainAdapter( // The ordered list of adapters used to fetch cached items array $adapters, // The default lifetime of items propagated from lower adapters to upper ones $defaultLifetime = 0 );

 When an item is not found in the first adapter but is found in the next ones, this adapter ensures that the fetched item is saved to all the adapters where it was previously missing.